Rajan-0x0/ros2_pm_robot/README.md

 sudo apt install ros-galactic-turtlesim
 ****
+**Run following command to create 3 directories - build, install, and log:**

+colcon build  --symlink-install
+****

 **2. Clone Package RSL_Donatello_Skillsets**

-Before running the following command cd directory to src folder created during the build, to copy files turtle.rl and turtle.json in src folder.
+Before running the following command create a folder src in your workspace and cd directory to this folder in Terminator, to copy files turtle.rl and turtle.json in src folder.

 git clone https://github.com/me2m/skillsets_for_donatello.git
 ****